-While hotel sits on the small cove of Pleasant Bay, guests can take a complimentary 12 minute boat ride to the outer beach on the ocean.
-The resort is happy to prepare a picnic lunch, and bring chairs, umbrellas, towels and anything else you might need for a day out with you.
+While the hotel sits on the small cove of Pleasant Bay, guests can take a complimentary 12-minute boat ride to the outer beach on the ocean.
+The resort is happy to prepare a picnic lunch, and bring chairs, umbrellas, towels, and anything else you might need for a day out with you.
 Trust me, you won’t be roughing it.

-While were visiting, it was a little to windy to spend an afternoon out there, however the Captain was happy to take us for a tour around the bay to see the outer beach which also included a stop in Chatham harbor to watch the seals.
+While we were visiting, it was a little too windy to spend an afternoon out there, however, the Captain was happy to take us for a tour around the bay to see the outer beach which also included a stop in Chatham harbor to watch the seals.

 Accommodation choices are plentiful at the Wequassett Resort.
 Each one has unique touches that guests will appreciate.
-We stayed in a cottage style room with two queen beds, a sitting area and a fireplace.
-Large families or families traveling together will like this style accommodation as all 4 rooms in the building can open up to connect.
-If you want to splurge, check out the luxurious three-bedroom Round Cove Suite with it’s ocean view, lavish marble bathrooms and modern amenities.
+We stayed in a cottage-style room with two queen beds, a sitting area, and a fireplace.
+Large families or families traveling together will like this style of accommodation as all 4 rooms in the building can open up to connect.
+If you want to splurge, check out the luxurious three-bedroom Round Cove Suite with its ocean view, lavish marble bathrooms, and modern amenities.

 Things families will love: